Christ Died As Our Representative

 God declared his justice and righteousness in the sacrifice of Christ and on the basis of our identification with those principles in faith, God will forgive us and deliver us from mortality without compromising his supremacy or justice.

 It is through “faith in his blood,” (ie faith in the principles of God’s righteousness and the condemnation of sin demonstrated in the sacrificial shedding of his blood), that the sacrifice of Christ is efficacious to save us.
-When we repent of our sins we are acknowledging that God is just and righteous and that we have done wrong and are unjust.
-On the basis of our faith in God’s righteousness demonstrated in the shedding of Christ’s blood, God can be just in forgiving and justifying us when we were unjust, “If we confess our sins, he is faithful and just to forgive us our sins and cleanse us from all unrighteousness” (1 John 1:9).
+When we repent of our sins we are acknowledging that God is just and righteous and that we sin and are unjust.
+On the basis of our faith in God’s righteousness demonstrated in the shedding of Christ’s blood, God can be just in forgiving and justifying us when we sin and are unjust, “If we confess our sins, he is faithful and just to forgive us our sins and cleanse us from all unrighteousness” (1 John 1:9).

 This requires a humble identification in faith with that declaration of God's righteousness through baptism.
 The believer is "baptised into his death" (Romans 6:3-5), is “buried with him in baptism” and receives the forgiveness of all sins "through the forbearance of God".

 This is a wonderful demonstration of kindness and wisdom.
 It's distinctly different from a legalistic approach that would regard the blood of Christ merely as a precious substance to purify ourselves with as if the blood itself fulfilled a legal requirement or performed a transaction.
+It is not the blood of Christ but God who operates in the whole matter.
 Our cleansing from our sins occurs because God forgives us based on what Christ has accomplished, provided we accept him in faith and undergo baptism.

 By his forbearance and grace God counts us as righteous on the basis of our faith in the principles of his righteousness declared in the sacrifice of Christ, as Paul says in Romans 3:22-26, “even the righteousness of God which is by faith of Jesus Christ unto all and upon all them that believe: for there is no difference: for all have sinned, and come short of the glory of God; being justified freely by his grace through the redemption that is in Christ Jesus: whom God hath set forth to be a propitiation through faith in his blood, to declare his righteousness for the remission of sins that are past, through the forbearance of God; to declare, I say, at this time his righteousness: that he might be just, and the justifier of him which believeth in Jesus.”